-There is a misconception that “only elderly people wear those."
-But the truth is Medical ID Bracelets don´t really look for age.
+There is a misconception that "only elderly people wear those".
+But the truth is medical bracelets don´t really look for age.
 Meaning, you should wear one if you have a medical condition or information that EMTs should know about, so they can take care of you in the best way.
-You could either be 6 or 45 or 85 years old.
+You could be 6, or 45, or 85 years old.

 The main goal here is to show that you´re not putting them on a “You´re old” tag but a “I love you, so I want to protect you” tag.

 Check out these videos, they might help you convince them:

 6. Dress for the occasion.